elemaudio/docs/docs/guides/Understanding_Keys.md

 # Understanding Keys

-Now that we've covered the [native rendering](./Native_Rendering.md) behavior in Elementary, we can move on to the functional, reactive behavior of the `core.render` API.
+This guide assumes that you've already read the [In Depth](../In_Depth) introduction to Elementary, and picks up where the In Depth introduction leaves off when it references keys.

-If your application only ever makes a single call to `core.render`, then this section won't really apply, and in such a case the behavior is explained completely in [native rendering](./Native_Rendering.md).
+If your application only ever makes a single call to `core.render`, then this section won't really apply, and in such a case the behavior is well explained in [In Depth](./In_Depth).
-However, audio applications frequently exhibit dynamic behavior, and it's in this context that we'll explore what happens when you make multiple calls to `core.render`.
+However, audio applications frequently exhibit dynamic behavior, and it's in this context that we'll explore what happens when you make multiple successive calls to `core.render`.

 To start, let's examine a simple synthesizer: